lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ### Component Rotation

-Below is a snip from the workflow to remind us where we are in the steps to PCA.
+Below is a snip from the workflow to remind us of where we are in the steps to PCA.

 ![Image of an excerpt from the workflow](images/PCA/rotation.png)

 Rotation improves the interpretation of the components by maximizing the loading on each variable on one of the extracted components while minimizing the loading on all other components.
 Rotation works by changing the absolute values of the variables while keeping their differential values constant.

-There are two big choices and we need to make them on theoretical grounds:
+There are two big choices, and we need to make them on theoretical grounds:

 * Orthogonal rotation if you think that the components are independent/unrelated.
   + Varimax is the most common orthogonal rotation.